What you need?

 Step 3

-Stick a piece of double side tape on the motor slot given at rear bottom.
-Match the edges of the tape and motor slot.
-Let the preventive paper be there for now.
+Stick a piece of double sided tape on the motor.
+Match with the motor slot at the car plate bottom.
+Stick the geared motor on the car plate.

 Step 5